If you are serious about metal fabrication, DIY or even upcycling, you probably either own or have considered buying an angle grinder.

 It's the most versatile tool in the box and should be a staple of any shed or workshop but we aren't just saying that because they work perfectly with many of our abrasives!

-An angle grinder with the right disc can replace numerous tools and make the most tedious, labour intensive jobs quicker and easier.
+An angle grinder tool with the right disc can replace numerous tools and make the most tedious, labour intensive jobs quicker and easier.

 What is most common angle grinder size?

-Almost angle grinders come in many different sizes, the most common size sold in the UK is 115mm.
+Angle grinder tools come in many different sizes, the most common size sold in the UK is 115mm.
 This sized model is light, precise and generally very easy-to-use; making it a great choice for the beginner and professional alike.

 A wide choice of angle grinder models and brands available

 Unlike a lot of specialist tools and abrasives, you can walk into any nearby hardware store in the world and find an angle grinder for sale.

 There are huge number of different models and brands to choose from, at varying price points.